Xilinx/Embedded-Design-Tutorials/docs/index.rst

      - Board
      - Description

-   * - :doc:`Versal ACAP Embedded Design Tutorial <docs/Introduction/Versal-EDT/Versal-EDT>`
+   * - :doc:`Versal Adaptive SoC Embedded Design Tutorial <docs/Introduction/Versal-EDT/Versal-EDT>`
-     - Versal VMK180/VCK190
+     - Versal VMK180/VCK190/VPK180
-     - Provides an introduction for using the Xilinx® Vivado® Design Suite flow and the Vitis™ unified software platform for embedded development on a Versal™ VMK180/VCK190 evaluation board.
+     - Provides an introduction for using the AMD Vivado™ Design Suite flow and the Vitis™ unified software platform for embedded development on Versal™ VMK180/VCK190/VPK180 evaluation boards.

    * - :doc:`Zynq UltraScale+ MPSoC Embedded Design Tutorial <docs/Introduction/ZynqMPSoC-EDT/ZynqMPSoC-EDT>`
      - ZCU102 Rev 1.0/1.1
-     - Provides an introduction to using the Xilinx Vivado Design Suite flow and the Vitis unified software platform for embedded development on a Zynq UltraScale+ MPSoC device.
+     - Provides an introduction to using the Vivado Design Suite flow and the Vitis unified software platform for embedded development on an AMD Zynq™ UltraScale+™ MPSoC device.

    * - :doc:`Zynq-7000 Embedded Design Tutorial <docs/Introduction/Zynq7000-EDT/Zynq7000-EDT>`
      - ZC702 Rev 1.0
-     - Provides an introduction to using the Xilinx Vivado Design Suite flow and the Vitis unified software platform for embedded development on a Zynq-7000 SoC device.
+     - Provides an introduction to using the Vivado Design Suite flow and the Vitis unified software platform for embedded development on a Zynq-7000 SoC device.